Doubravčice

 Doubravčice is a municipality and village in Kolín District in the Central Bohemian Region of the Czech Republic.
 It has about 1,400 inhabitants.

 Etymology

-The name is derived from the personal nabe Doubravka, meaning "the village of Doubravka's people".
+The name is derived from the personal name Doubravka, meaning "the village of Doubravka's people".

 Geography

 Doubravčice is located about 29 km west of Kolín and 21 km east of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 397 m above sea level.
 The Šembera Stream flows through the municipality.

 History

 The first written mention of Doubravčice is from 1331.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Doubravčice is poor in monuments.
-The only protected cultural monuments is are two archaeological sites, one on the site of the extinct medieval village of Dolánky and one on the site of a Slavic gord from the early Middle Ages.
+The only protected cultural monuments in the municipality are two archaeological sites, one on the site of the extinct medieval village of Dolánky and one on the site of a Slavic gord from the early Middle Ages.